This page provides an overview of Google Compute Engine instances. An instance is

-Google Compute Engine also lets you choose the machine properties of your instances, such as the number of virtual CPUs and the amount of memory, using a set of predefined machine types or by creating your own custom machine type.
+A Compute Engine instances can run Linux and Windows Server images provided by Google, or any customized versions of these images.
+You can also build and run images of other operating systems.
+You can choose the machine properties of your instances, such as the number of virtual CPUs and the amount of memory, by using a set of predefined machine types or by creating your own custom machine types.

 Instances and projects

-Each instance belongs to a Google Cloud Platform Console project and a project contains one or more instances.
-When you create an instance, you provide the project, zone, operating system, and machine type of that instance.
+Each instance belongs to a Google Cloud Platform Console project, and a project can have one or more instances.
+When you create an instance in a project, you specify the zone, operating system, and machine type of that instance.
 When you delete an instance, it is removed from the project.

 Instances and networks

-To create and manage virtual machine instances, you can use tools such as
+To create and manage instances, you can use a variety of tools, including the

 Google Cloud Platform Console, the

-tool, or the REST API.
+tool, and the REST API.
 To perform advanced

-configuration, connect to the instance using Secure Shell (SSH) or Remote
+configuration, connect to the instance using Secure Shell (SSH) for Linux

-If you are new to Google Compute Engine, follow the Getting Started Guide to learn how to create a virtual machine instance using the Cloud Platform Console.
+If you are new to Compute Engine, follow the Getting Started Guide to learn how to create an instance using the Cloud Platform Console.